 UPDATE - August 5: We’ve been responding on the ground providing medical services to civilians affected by the crisis.
 With the 72-hour cease fire announced this morning, we hope to reach more people through mobile health clinics.

 Aid workers from the humanitarian aid agency CARE are warning of the colossal strain on medical services and hospitals in Gaza as the violence there continues.
-Hospitals are being used as places of refuge with people sleeping on the floors and corridors.
-The continuing bombardment is preventing urgent medical supplies from entering Gaza.

 Jerusalem — CARE and its partners are preparing to provide emergency mobile health teams to serve people affected by the violence in Gaza.
 Needs are particularly high for pregnant women and for those who can’t travel to hospitals or medical clinics.
-Pregnant women are traveling to hospitals in the midst of the bombing to get medical support, while other people are unable or unwilling to leave their houses for anything other than life-threatening injuries.

 Aid agencies face closure of projects as money fails to arrive